oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 Now that we have a better idea of what makes a container different from a virtual machine, how does this solve our three problems?

 First, containers make management easier by letting us write build scripts to create a stable, repeatable representation of the host.
 This is needed to do the body of work required by the application.
 Second, since an OS ultimately hosts the container, that OS can enforce company and security policies.
 In the worst case, this would be the most a given container could do.
 For example, if the host OS only allows traffic inbound from a specific subnet and port, the container cannot override this restriction.
 The container is ultimately bound by the host OS's networking rules.

 This kind of management reliability continues into data management, memory management, and any other policies that need to be enforced.
 Ultimately, the result here is business agility.
 Operations can open the doors to developers knowing that established guide rails are in place.
 As for size–our second key problem area–since you no longer need a whole OS, container images are often as small as a few MB vs. many GB.
 On the topic of speed–our third key problem area–since there isn't a complete boot cycle, the container can effectively start up as fast as the hosted application.

 The difficulty with containers moves further up the abstraction chain (as is the style of such things) than virtual machines.
 The challenge comes down to networking and managing container images across many resources so that you can treat a set of computing as one homogeneous unit.
 Fortunately, products like Kubernetes, OpenShift, Mesos, Nomad, and others can help you solve these challenges.
 However, you are ultimately back to managing a fleet of computers along with the associated management overhead.

 This is the sweet spot of AWS Elastic Container Service (ECS) Fargate.
 Fargate gives you networking abstractions across a virtual network known as a VPC (virtual private cloud).
 This network abstraction is built right into the heart of AWS and is well vetted for any type of workload, including high-security government workloads.
 Fargate takes this a step further by abstracting away the machine management.
 You can set up traditional clusters and manage your machines if you want, but leveraging Fargate simplifies one more part of your process.
-Ultimately the goal with using cloud vendors is to let them handle the infrastructure management so we can focus on managing our business.
+Ultimately the goal with using cloud vendors is to let them handle the infrastructure management so you can focus on managing your business.

 Time to jump in and try out .NET containers with AWS Fargate!